 While the lower price and sizing do raise a valid point toward getting cloth diapers, they aren’t without their downsides.

-Money-wise, it’s not just their purchase price that has to be considered, but also the amount of extra washes that you have to do now.
+Money-wise, it’s not just their purchase price that has to be considered, but also the number of extra washes that you have to do now.

 That has to account for the added water and electricity bill atop of that, which, while still lower than the cost of disposable diapers, can close that gap quickly.